 - Juene syndrome: A condition characterized by a bell-shaped, narrow chest that causes breathing difficulties.

 - Jarcho-Levin syndrome: A condition characterized by a crab-like chest that causes breathing difficulties.

-Because of the visual nature of chest wall conditions, many can be diagnosed by a primary care physician, who will then refer your family to our surgery team to discuss treatment options.
+Because of the visual nature of chest wall conditions, many can be diagnosed by a primary care doctor, who will then refer your family to our surgery team to discuss treatment options.

-Your first appointment at our clinic will be a consultation with an advanced practice nurse and a surgeon.
-A comprehensive medical, surgical and family history will be taken at this visit, and we will also conduct a physical exam.
-Then, our team will provide an in-depth description of the diagnosis and offer both surgical and nonsurgical treatment options.
+For your first appointment at our clinic, you will be seen by a pediatric surgeon and our advanced practice nurse.
+We will go over your medical, surgical and family history and conduct a physical exam.
+Based on this information, our team will provide an in-depth description of the diagnosis and go over any appropriate surgical and nonsurgical treatment options.